-For this kind of projects, and this form of comprehensive projects, the support of key actors in all involved sectors is indispensable.

-Key Actors and Supporters

-Political Sector Economic Sector Industrial Sector Ministry of Energy of the Republic of Lithuania Energy experts Lithuanian district heating companies Ministry of Economy of the Republic of Lithuania Consultants Independent heat producers Ministry of Finance of the Republic of Lithuania Lithuanian Business Support Agency National Commission for Energy Control and Prices municipalities administration

-Minister of Energy, Mr. Žygimantas Vaičiūnas

-"The development of renewable resources is one of the main objectives of energy policy in order to reduce dependence on imported fuels.
+Figure 22: CO2 emissions in the DH sector of Lithuania For this kind of projects, and this form of comprehensive projects, the support of key actors in all involved sectors is indispensable.
+Key Actors and Supporters Political Sector Economic Sector Industrial Sector Ministry of Energy of the Republic of Lithuania Energy experts Lithuanian district heating companies Ministry of Economy of the Republic of Lithuania Consultants Independent heat producers Ministry of Finance of the Republic of Lithuania Allocation of EU funds DH companies and IHP Lithuanian Business Support Agency Procedures for usage of EU funds DH companies and IHP National Commission for Energy Control and Prices Price regulation, incentive instruments DH companies and IHP municipalities administration Assets owner approval of investments DH companies Minister of Energy, Mr. Žygimantas Vaičiūnas "The development of renewable resources is one of the main objectives of energy policy in order to reduce dependence on imported fuels.
 The goals set have helped Lithuania to reduce its dependence significantly in recent years.
 Now we are continuing to reduce dependence."
-(22nd of March 2017)

-The participation of the EU and the use of financial support from EU funds, entails a high organisational effort.
+(22nd of March 2017) The participation of the EU and the use of financial support from EU funds, entails a high organisational effort.
 Different aspects need to be noted.
 Within this project, especially nine main administering spheres were considered.

-The Main Spheres of Activity in Administering National and EU Funding

-- · Announcing calls to submit applications for funding

-- Checking and assessing applications

-- Concluding funding agreements

-- Supervising and controlling implemented projects

-- Checking and assessing payment claims

-- Collecting information on granted funding, entering data into the information system

-- Providing the information necessary for applicants to prepare and submit applications, organizing information and training workshops as well as other events

-- Publicizing granted assistance

-- Performing other assigned functions

-Operating Support Schemes for Biomass Development in Lithuania

-- Incentive pricing element: when natural gas costs are included in the heat prices, the enterprises use cheaper biomass.
-The cost savings are used for repayment of credits during single regulatory period. - 2.
-Double rate applied in setting of regulatory profit to the value of assets, which is necessary for the use of renewable energy sources (including biomass). - 3.
-Investment subsidies up to 50 % were available for the projects introducing renewable energy sources. - 4.
-Bio-cogeneration power plants received investment support and the purchase of electricity at a higher tariff than the market was guaranteed; - 5.
+The Main Spheres of Activity in Administering National and EU Funding - Announcing calls to submit applications for funding - Checking and assessing applications - Concluding funding agreements - Supervising and controlling implemented projects - Checking and assessing payment claims - Collecting information on granted funding, entering data into the information system - Providing the information necessary for applicants to prepare and submit applications, organizing information and training workshops as well as other events - Publicizing granted assistance - Performing other assigned functions Operating Support Schemes for Biomass Development in Lithuania - Incentive pricing element: when natural gas costs are included in the heat prices, the enterprises use cheaper biomass.
+The cost savings are used for repayment of credits during single regulatory period.
+(Valid until 2008) - Double rate applied in setting of regulatory profit to the value of assets, which is necessary for the use of renewable energy sources (including biomass).
+(Valid in the period 2008-2012) - 3.
+Investment subsidies up to 50 % were available for the projects introducing renewable energy sources.(Available in the period 2004-2020) - 4.
+Bio-cogeneration power plants received investment support and the feed-in tariff applied purchase of electricity at a higher tariff than the market was guaranteed; - 5.
 The National Commission for Energy Control and Prices set additional profit margin due to investments made: - 6.
-Competition between heat suppliers and independent heat producers independent heat producers have been enabled to include natural gas price in the heat tariff despite the use of biomass in the fuel mixture. - 7.
 Financial support to biomass producers and suppliers for the acquisition of equipment.
 New projects of cogeneration plants are recognized as projects of state importance.

-For more information Audronė Nakrošienė
+For more information get in contact with:

-get in contact with: Lithuanian District Heating Association, Training Programme audronenakrosiene@gmail.com
+Audronė Nakrošienė Lithuanian District Heating Association, Training Programme Manager audronenakrosiene@gmail.com